Create a new Process Instance.

 | Error | The Process Instance has encountered an error and requires manual intervention for resolution.
 For example, either the step configuration is missing or incorrect, like a file path that does not exist. |

-| ErrorWait | The Process Instance has encountered an error and requires manual intervention for resolution.
-For example, error getting the DB connection string during execution. |
+| ErrorWait | The Process Instance has encountered an error and requires manual intervention to resolve it.
+For example, an error occurred while getting the DB connection string during execution. |

 | Completed | The Process Instance has completed successfully. |